Ben Brading 5 min read

 Currently, there are three separate metering processes in the energy market:

-• Half-hourly meters – Properties with a high demand for energy already have meters that transmit readings every 30 minutes.
+• Half-hourly meters – Properties with a high energy demand already have meters that transmit readings every 30 minutes.

 • Traditional meters – Meters that require manual meter readings, usually taken by suppliers once a year.

-With the finalisation of the smart meter rollout and the introduction of MHHS, most older meter types will be upgraded to smart meters.
-All smart meters will be configured to transmit meter readings every thirty minutes.
+With the completion of the smart meter rollout and the introduction of MHHS, most older meter types will be upgraded to smart meters, which will be configured to transmit meter readings every 30 minutes.

-Currently, the data collection process for half-hourly meters requires third-party data collectors and aggregators.
+Currently, the processes for data collection from smart meters and half-hourly meters use two separate systems of data collectors and aggregators.

-The MHHS reform will centralise all meter types’ metering and data services.
+The MHHS reform will centralise and standardise all metering and data services, with meter readings recorded and shared every 30 minutes.

-Under MHHS, the settlement process will be based on actual data from all types of smart meters.
+Under MHHS, the settlement process will be based on actual half-hourly consumption data from all meter types.

 Settlement timeline